 How to Find a Humanistic Therapist

-There are different ways to find a therapist, including asking your doctor for a referral, checking with trusted friends or family members, looking at local mental health organizations, or using an online directory.
+There are different ways to find a therapist, including asking your doctor for a referral, checking with trusted friends or family members, looking at local mental health organizations, or using an online therapist directory.
 If you are searching for a humanistic therapist, look for key terms in their biography or on their website like “non-directive,” “client-centered,” “unconditional positive regard,” “full-potential,” and “self-actualization.”
 When in doubt, call and ask if they take a humanistic approach.2

 Many factors are involved in choosing a therapist who is right for you.
 Above all, make sure that you feel comfortable.
 It’s important that you feel like you can trust them and that they value you as a person.
 All humanistic therapists strive for this, but you want to make sure that your personalities are a good fit.